 The Stewardship Council satisfies the 5% distribution requirement through grants to other non-profit organizations and operations of the Youth Investment Program and Land Conservation Programs.
-For the year ended December 31, 2018, the Stewardship Council did not pay any excise taxes due to an overpayment of excise taxes for the year ended December 31, 2017.
-For the year December 31, 2017, the Stewardship Council paid excise tax of \$14,000.
+For the year ended December 31, 2020, the Stewardship Council paid excise taxes of \$1,014.
+For the year ended December 31, 2019, the Stewardship Council paid excise taxes of \$21,616.

 U.S. GAAP requires management to evaluate the tax positions taken and recognize a tax liability (or asset) if the Stewardship Council has taken an uncertain tax position that more likely than not would not be sustained upon examination by taxing authorities.
-Management has analyzed the tax positions taken and has concluded that as of December 31, 2018 and 2017, there are no uncertain tax positions taken or expected to be taken that would require recognition of a tax liability (or asset) or disclosure in the financial statements.
+Management has analyzed the tax positions taken and has concluded that as of December 31, 2020 and 2019, there are no uncertain tax positions taken or expected to be taken that would require recognition of a tax liability (or asset) or disclosure in the financial statements.

-The Stewardship Council's federal returns for the years ended December 31, 2017, 2016, and 2015 could be subject to examination by federal taxing authorities, generally for three years after they are filed.
-The Stewardship Council's state returns for the years ended December 31, 2017, 2016, 2015, and 2014 could be subject to examination by state taxing authorities, generally for four years after they are filed.
+The Stewardship Council's federal returns for the years ended December 31, 2019, 2018, and 2017 could be subject to examination by federal taxing authorities, generally for three years after they are filed.
+The Stewardship Council's state returns for the years ended December 31, 2019, 2018, 2017, and 2016 could be subject to examination by state taxing authorities, generally for four years after they are filed.
 However, there are currently no audits for any tax periods pending or in progress.

 Concentrations of Risk: Financial instruments which potentially subject the Stewardship Council to concentrations of credit risk consist principally of cash and cash equivalents, and investments.
 The Stewardship Council maintains its cash in various bank deposit and investment accounts which, at times, may exceed federally insured limits.
-At December 31, 2018, the Stewardship Council had no uninsured bank balance.
-At December 31, 2017, the Stewardship Council's uninsured bank balance totaled \$503,147.
+As of December 31, 2020 and 2019, the Stewardship Council's uninsured bank balance totaled \$555,635 and \$693,245, respectively.
 The Stewardship Council has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash.